craigw/pethau/README.md

     class Grault
       initialize_with :garply, :waldo
-      default_value_of :waldo do Plugh.new end
+      default_value_of :waldo do
+        plugh = Plugh.new
+        plugh.execute
+      end
     end